-When creating a portfolio website, it’s best to include testimonials from former clients and employers to show your skills and expertise.
+- Include testimonials from former clients and employers to show your skills and expertise

-Education or eLearning websites serve as the portal for online courses.
-They aim to enhance people’s learning experiences — both inside and outside the classroom.
+Educational websites serve as the portal for online courses.
+These types of websites aim to enhance people’s learning experiences — both inside and outside the classroom.

-For educators or professionals who want to share their knowledge with other people, having an education website is an effective and relatively cheap way to do so.
+For educators, educational institutions, or professionals who want to share their knowledge with other people, having an education website is an effective and relatively cheap way to do so.

-The courses can take various forms like videos, podcasts, and interactive games.
-You may even launch online certification programs and monetize them for income.
+The courses on an educational website can take various forms, like video streaming, podcasts, and interactive games.
+You may even launch certification programs and monetize them for income.